-Cal Water H2O Challenge is a project-based, environmentally-focused competition for classrooms, grades 4-6.
-Designed in conjunction with NAAEE, the WestEd K-12 Alliance, and Cal Water, and aligned with the Common Core State Standards and complimentary to the Next Generation Science Standards, Cal Water H2O Challenge offers a unique opportunity for upper elementary teachers to facilitate their students’ learning of standards-based content, while developing the core understanding of environmental principles necessary to becoming science-literate citizens.
+Cal Water H2O Challenge's Classroom Challenge is a project-based, environmentally-focused competition for classrooms, grades 4-6.
+Designed in conjunction with NAAEE, the WestEd K-12 Alliance, and Cal Water, and aligned with the Common Core State Standards and complementary to the Next Generation Science Standards, the Classroom Challenge offers a unique opportunity for upper elementary teachers to facilitate their students’ learning of standards-based content, while developing the core understanding of environmental principles necessary to becoming science-literate citizens.

 Get your classroom involved today.
 Tackle a local issue through project-based learning and make a difference in your community!

 The students of participating classrooms initiate, develop, and implement a 4-8 week-long project (or longer at teacher discretion), focusing on caring for water.
 This class-based project explores water as a global resource and as a local resource, while tackling a local water problem in an individual and community-based endeavor.

 A handbook can be found in our resources, including a guide for the flow of the project, and sample lesson plans.

 Upon completion of the project, students create a final portfolio documenting their work.
 This portfolio, along with accompanying cover sheets, student reflections, and a teacher reflection, constitute the final submission.
 Sample Portfolios can be found here.